TritonDataCenter/smartos-live/README.md

     * from the proto area; finally
     * from the `man/man` subdirectory

-* Then the image is packed up and put in output with an expanded directory and a compressed tar archive, `platform-BUILDSTAMP.tgz`.
+* Then the image is packed up and put in `output/` with an expanded directory and a compressed tar archive, `platform-BUILDSTAMP.tgz`.

 * Various customisations to the base operating system are applied, including